riff-raff-17/Python-Projects/README.md

 **🦾Mechanical Arm Control**
 - Adapted from the catching game.
 - Uses hand movement data to control a mechanical arm.

+ **👨Facial Recognition**
+- rec_face.py has both simple facial recognition (face present or not) as well as the facial mesh for even more precise facial recognition
+- id_face.py allows recognition of specific faces uploaded into faces folder

 ## Conway's Game of Life